Daunting, time-consuming and expensive. Or is it?

 It might be branded “consumer surveys” but they have lots of B2B publishers…

-5 types of online audience surveying tools to help create a more customer-centred website and brand
+6 types of user experience and online audience surveying tools to help create a more customer-centred website and brand

 Web analytics tools such as Google Analytics are used by nearly every company since they provide valuable quantitative data on site visitor behaviour.
 No surprise there.

-We believe that qualitative website feedback tools are also essential to take the pulse of your website, but surprisingly they are less widely used despite paid services such as Opinion Labs being available for many years and some incredible free tools such as the much lauded 4Q Survey.
+We believe that qualitative website feedback tools are also essential to take the pulse of your website and improve your UX, but surprisingly they are less widely used despite paid services such as Opinion Labs being available for many years and some incredible free tools.

 Our interview with Brent Coker, creator of Webreep